Kykeon: Eleusinian Mysteries

 In an attempt to solve the mystery of how so many people over the span of two millennia could have consistently experienced revelatory states during the culminating ceremony of the Eleusinian Mysteries, it has been posited that the barley used in the Eleusinian kykeon was parasitized by ergot, and that the psychoactive properties of that fungus triggered the intense experiences alluded to by the participants at Eleusis.
+Ergot is a common fungus that can infect cereal grains such as barley, a main ingredient in the kykeon.